clearbrian/api-ai-ios-sdk_demos/README.md

-The try talkign to app or typing in app:
+Then try talking to app or typing in app:

 "Weather for Washington" or "Weather for New York"